MichaelMKKelly/LocalDeck-Review/README.md

 getting the first run of hardware for a device naturally comes with some risks but if you are someone that tinkers with the hardware and can adapt to the situation then it like other things from the LocalBytes lineup is a great value device that does the basics well.

-If you are not someone that wants to tinker with their device then as mentioned above, this may not be the device for you. however at the price point it may be worth giving it a shot.
+If you are not someone that wants to tinker with their device then as mentioned above, this may not be the device for you. however at the price point if you want to put a little effort in then it may be worth giving it a shot.

 ## Further Reading
 LocalDeck Documentation: https://blog.mylocalbytes.com/kb/2024-04-01/refs-localdeck/